-The lavish series spares no expense in its dramatization of Queen Elizabeth’s reign in the middle of the 20th century.
+The lavish series spares no expense in its dramatization of Queen Elizabeth’s reign.
 Indeed, critics, The Crown cast, and historians alike point out that The Crown really does take history seriously – the creators and writers have clearly done their research.
 But, every now and then, inaccuracies in The Crown rear their head.
 Just as often as it faithfully portrays actual events as they happened, the show also bends the truth and relies on rumors to flesh out storylines and characterizations.
 The Crown revels in the murky, hearsay-saturated space between fact and fiction, where it can turn gossip into entire plots.
 Sure, there’s plenty of fun and drama in that, but not much verifiable, evidence-based history.

 Completely accurate or not, The Crown makes history look glamorous as it recreates and straight-up creates events from Elizabeth’s life and the United Kingdom’s past.